 Specific risk mitigation procedures will be employed to reduce the potential for bardoxolone methyl-induced fluid overload.
-These procedures include exclusion of patients with any severe renal disease, defined as an eGFR value of $< 30 \text{ mL/min}/1.73 \text{ m}^2$.
+These procedures include exclusion of patients with any severe renal disease, defined as an eGFR value of $< 30 \text{ mL/min/}1.73 \text{ m}^2$.
 To exclude patients with significant cardiac dysfunction, the study will exclude patients with a history of left-sided heart disease.
 Patients who have evidence of volume overload at baseline, defined as BNP level of > 200 pg/mL, will also be excluded.

 Laboratory data will also be used to monitor fluid status after randomization.
-Patients that experience a BNP > 100 pg/mL that represents a doubling (or more) of BNP levels from Day 1 should be instructed to stop taking their study medication immediately and return to the clinic within 1 week (\pm 3 days) for an unscheduled physical examination and laboratory assessment by the investigator.
+Patients who experience a BNP > 100 pg/mL that represents a doubling (or more) of BNP levels from Day 1 should have an unscheduled telephone contact immediately (see Section 9.10.15 for description of telephone contact).
+If fluid retention is suspected, the patient should be instructed to stop taking study medication immediately and be medically evaluated by the investigator or a local physician within 1 to 2 days.

 Additionally, after randomization, patients will be closely monitored for rapid weight gain suggestive of fluid overload.
 Patients will be given a Sponsor-provided scale to use at home to collect and record their weights daily during the first 8 weeks of the treatment period and weekly thereafter.
-Patients who experience a five-pound (2.3 kilogram) or greater increase in weight since their Day 1 weight during the first 8 weeks will be instructed to stop taking their study medication immediately and return to the clinic for an unscheduled physical examination and laboratory assessment by the investigator.
+Patients who experience a five-pound (2.3 kilogram) or greater increase in weight since their Day 1 weight during the first 8 weeks should have an unscheduled telephone contact immediately.
+If fluid retention is suspected, the patient should be instructed to stop taking their study medication immediately and be medically evaluated by the investigator or a local physician within 1 to 2 days.